Suppress Noise and EMI in Your PCB With the Right Analog Filter Design

 The main advantage of using an active filter is the gain that can be provided.
 Amplification can be applied by including feedback and pulldown resistors on the inverting input.

-The small footprint of op-amp ICs allows powerful filters to be placed on your PCB, leaving plenty of leftover real estate for other components.
+The small footprint of op-amp ICs allows powerful filters to be placed on your PCB layout, leaving plenty of leftover real estate for other components.
 The drawback to active filters is that op-amps have high attenuation at high frequencies, and active filters can only be used in lower frequency applications.

 Passive Microstrip Filters